-The letter progress sheet is available as a free download in the Shop.
-The file includes progress sheets for both cursive and print.
+The letter tracking sheet is available as a free download in the Resource Library.
+Simply subscribe to the newsletter below and grab your copy today.

-If you’re not yet a subscriber, I’d love for you to join!
-By subscribing to my newsletter, you’ll receive the latest updates about resources available on the blog as well as exclusive discount codes.
+As a newsletter subscriber you’ll receive the latest updates about resources available on the blog as well as exclusive discount codes.

 If you have any questions about how to use the progress sheet, please don’t hesitate to ask.
 Simply leave a note in the comments below or reach out to me on Instagram at @freeandunfettered.

 Hi there!
 I love this SPL record keeping page!
 Beautiful!
 I subscribed to your blog and tried to access the page, but it’s password protected.
 How do I get that password?